-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
-For additional information please call Member Services.
-This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital (continued) 2025 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
+Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition You will pay the applicable cost-sharing for these services as though they were provided on an outpatient basis.
+Please refer to the applicable benefit section in this chart.
+Prior authorization rules apply

+Services that are covered for you What you must pay when you get these services Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
+For additional information please call Member Services. \$0 copayment This benefit does not apply to your maximum out-of-pocket amount.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-Prior authorization rules apply

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Prior authorization rules apply Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, There is no coinsurance, copayment, or deductible for the MDPP benefit.
+Prior authorization rules apply increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.